Seaview Community Kindergarten

 Can I have a look before I join?

 Yes, we have an annual Open Day.
-For the 2019 intake, our open day was on Sunday 27 May 2018.
 The Open Day is a great opportunity to come and meet the teachers and some current parents.

 Please contact us if you would like to visit at another time.